Angie's LIST Guide to

-A doctor of osteopathic medicine (DO) emphasizes the relationship between the musculoskeletal system and the blood vessels and nerves of the body.
+Since Dr. Andrew Taylor Still opened the American School of Osteopathy in 1892, osteopathic medicine has focused on preventive care and the body's natural ability to heal itself.
+A doctor of osteopathic medicine, or DO, emphasizes the relationship between the musculoskeletal system and the blood vessels and nerves of the body.
 This holistic approach is fundamental to the practice, as osteopaths treat the whole person rather than just dealing with individual symptoms, body systems and organs.